 If you are unsure whether your product will be evaluated by NICE, our services can still add value by helping you understand how to generate robust evidence that demonstrates the product’s value.

-At what stage of product development should I seek your advice?
+At what stage of development should I seek advice?

-The best time to seek advice on the clinical development and evidence generation to support NICE evaluations of investigational medicinal products will vary for different investigational products.
-Typically the optimum time is during the design and prior to the initiation of the main registration efficacy studies.
+The best time to seek advice on the clinical development and evidence generation to support a NICE evaluation can vary from product to product.
+Typically, the optimum time is during the design and before the initiation of the main registration efficacy studies.

 How much does it cost?

-Are there any products that are not eligible for your advice?
+Are there any health technologies that are not eligible for your advice?